Fractals in rate-induced tipping: Examples

 Here we use this paradigmatic example of fractal basin-boundary to test the R-tipping fractal phenomenology observed in the previous examples.
 As the parameter-change protocol, we use a linear ramp from $\lambda=0$ to $\lambda=\lambda_+$ as

-with $\lambda_+=1.195$ (in which a fractal basin boundary is present) and $s=rt$ in continuous time $t$, i.e., $\dot{s}=t$, which is different from the discrete-time definition in Eq.~(\ref{eq.map}) but more natural when modeling the variable forcing of a pendulum.
+with $\lambda_+=1.195$ (in which a fractal basin boundary is present) and $s=rt$ in continuous time $t$, i.e., $\dot{s}=t$.
+This choice, which is different from the discrete-time definition in Eq.~(\ref{eq.map}), is more natural considering the physical picture of this system (variable forcing of a pendulum, see also Ref.~\cite{Kaszas2016} for a similar choice) and it illustrates that our results are valid for different choices of protocols $\Lambda(s)$.
 The numerical results reported in Fig.~\ref{fig:fractal_fits_pen} show a fractal dependence on the tipping parameters $\lambda_+$ and $r$ with the same fractal dimension of the basin boundary, confirming the observations obtained in the two previous examples.